-CommunitiesFocus on localism, diversity and
+Focus on localism, diversity and the virtual world

-the virtual

-world

 We will support an increasingly diverse set of communities, whether defined by place, identity or virtual connection, to increase their resilience.
 Our society will be stronger through a collective responsibility for safety, security and wellbeing.
-Our commitment to communities will also include listening more and responding to their diverse needs as well as working communities.
+Our commitment to communities will also include listening more and responding to their diverse needs as well as working positively with other services to support communities.
+We will continue to strengthen our approaches to community engagement and participation, ensuring that local services are effectively planned in partnership with communities.

-to strengthen